Black Noir: Powers and abilities

 In the comics, Black Noir is a long-time member of the Seven, almost always shown in silhouette with his face obscured.
 His powers include super strength and supposed skills as a pilot.
-He is stronger than even Homelander; Mother's Milk states he can "[...] bench a dozen Mack trucks".
+He is stronger than even Homelander; Mother's Milk states he can "[...] bench a dozen Mack Trucks".
 While initially an enigma, it is revealed at the climax of the series that Black Noir is actually a clone of the Homelander, developed by Vought-American as a contingency, in case the leader of the Seven became a liability, and as such, has all of his powers, including heat vision, super strength, durability, flight, and enhanced vocal cords.

 In the television series, Black Noir is depicted as a normal man imbued with Compound V. As a result, he gained superhuman strength, a regenerative healing factor and "silent ninja" aesthetic, with his only weakness being his tree nut allergy, in reference to both Superman's weakness to kryptonite and his actor Nathan Mitchell's real-life tree nut allergy.
+However his abilities are all far lesser than in the comics; for example, his skin can be penetrated by knives and pistol bullets.